abidh/llvm-project/flang/docs/DebugGeneration.md

 Local Variables
   In mlir, local variables are represented by `DILocalVariableAttr` which stores information like source location and type.
-They also require a `DbgDeclareOp` which binds `DILocalVariableAttr` with a location. (e.g. AllocaOp).
+They also require a `DbgDeclareOp` which binds `DILocalVariableAttr` with a location.

   In FIR, `DeclareOp` has source information about the variable.
 It also has memref which is like the location for the variable.
 The `DeclareOp` will be processed in `AddDebugInfoPass` to create `DILocalVariableAttr`.
-This attr will be attached to the its memref op.
+This attr will be attached to the its memref op (e.g. AllocaOp, AddrOfOp).

-  During conversion to LLVM dialect, when a memref op is encountered (e.g. AllocaOp) with a `DILocalVariableAttr` attached, a `DbgDeclareOp` is created which binds the attr with its location.
-The `DbgDeclareOp` can only be generated here because it requires that memref op has undergone conversion.
+  During conversion to LLVM dialect, when that op is encountered which has a `DILocalVariableAttr` attached, a `DbgDeclareOp` is created which binds the attr with its location.
+The `DbgDeclareOp` can only be generated after types have undergone llvm dialect conversion.

   The change in the IR look like as follows:

+  original fir
   %2 = fir.alloca i32
   %3 = fir.declare %2 {uniq_name = "_QMhelperFchangeEi"}

+  Fir with debug metadata attached.
+  %2 = fir.alloca i32
+  %3 = fir.declare %2 {uniq_name = "_QMhelperFchangeEi"}

+  After conversion to llvm dialect
   #di_local_variable = #llvm.di_local_variable<name = "i", line = 20, type = #di_basic_type>
   %1 = llvm.alloca %0 x i64
   llvm.intr.dbg.declare #di_local_variable = %1

 Arguments

   Arguments works in similar way.
 But they present a difficulty that DeclareOp's memref points to BlockArgument.
-We dont handle BlockArgument during conversion to LLVM dialect.
+Unlike the op in local variable case, the BlockArgument are not hanlded by the FIRToLLVMLowering We don't handle BlockArgument during conversion to LLVM dialect.
 For my experiments, I tried to attach to the LoadOp that loads the argument but it is probably not the right solution.
 I would like suggestions how this can be handled in better way.

+### Module

+Note: Examples below are written in LLVM IR format for ease of discussion.

+In debug metadata, fortran module is represented by DIModule.
+The variables or function inside module will have scope pointing to the parent module.

+1. module helper
+2.   real glr
+3.   ...
+4. end module helper

+!1 = !DICompileUnit(language: DW_LANG_Fortran90 ...)
+!2 = !DIModule(scope: !1, name: "helper" ...)
+!3 = !DIGlobalVariable(scope: !2, name: "glr" ...)

+Use of a module results in the following metadata.
+!4 = !DIImportedEntity(tag: DW_TAG_imported_module, entity: !2)

+Modules are not first class entities in the FIR.
+So there is no way to get the location where they are declared (e.g. Line 1 in the above example.)

+But the information that a variable or function is part of a module can be extracted from its mangled name alongwith name of the module.
+There is a GlobalOp generated for each module variable in FIR and there is also a DeclareOp in each function where the module variable is used.

+I propose that we use the GlobalOp to generate the DIModule and associated DIGlobalVariable.
+Each DeclareOp entry where the module is used will be used to generate DIImportedEntity.
+Care will be taken to avoid generting duplicate DIImportedEntity enries in same function.